surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

    <b>6.</b> Click <b>Edit</b> option to make any changes to connection established.

+   ## Save
+Click Save to update database connection with new ch
 ## Delete a connection

 <b>7.</b>Click <b> Delete</b>  to delete the connection from database.